SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 to other races and ideas, they find most other cultures slightly

-ignored; Hurshuka are trained to have a “hard shell" about
+ignored; Hurshuka are trained to have a "hard shell" about

 confusing; this doesn't aEect their interactions, since they are fast learners, but nuances such as clothes, ﬂirting, or calling